Built by Many Hands: The Road to Wellness

 Built by many hands

 This Center wasn’t willed into existence by one department.
-It was shaped by families, DSPs, clinicians, neighbors, donors, and community members who’ve faced barriers to wellness for far too long.
+It was shaped by families, DSPs, clinicians, neighbors, and community members who’ve faced barriers to wellness for far too long.

 Why it matters